Seun0001/Setting_Up_Repository/README.md

 + Reverting commit on pull request:

 "STEPS:"
+!
 1. Go to the pull request on Github.
+!
 2. Click on the "Files changed" tab.
+!
 3. Click on the "..." button on the right side of the file.
+!
 4. Click on "Revert to this commit".
-!
-1. Under your repository name, click "Pull requests".
-!
-2.

 ```

+### Author: **_Afolabi Oluwaseun_**